ms1mkus/eserinis-projektas/backend/README.md

 ### Step 2: Test the server

 To test the server, you can query `http://localhost:8000/api/health` using [Postman](https://www.postman.com/) or just copy it in the address bar in your browser.
-If the server is running, you should receive `Server is up!` as response.
+If the server is running, you should receive `Serveris gyvas` as response.

 ### Step 3: Create the database table